 Unlike some cities, Whitehouse isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Whitehouse are a mix of both white- and blue-collar jobs.
 Overall, Whitehouse is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Whitehouse who work in sales jobs (14.87%), office and administrative support (10.45%), and management occupations (9.27%).
+There are especially a lot of people living in Whitehouse who work in sales jobs (13.52%), healthcare (10.60%), and office and administrative support (10.31%).

 Whitehouse is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of people in Whitehouse who are college-educated is somewhat higher than the average US community of 21.84%: 25.23% of adults in Whitehouse have at least a bachelor's degree.
+The education level of Whitehouse citizens is substantially higher than the typical US community, as 29.09% of adults in Whitehouse have at least a bachelor's degree.

-The per capita income in Whitehouse in 2010 was $25,368, which is upper middle income relative to Texas and the nation.
-This equates to an annual income of $101,472 for a family of four.
+The per capita income in Whitehouse in 2010 was $25,344, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
+This equates to an annual income of $101,376 for a family of four.
 However, Whitehouse contains both very wealthy and poor people as well.

+Whitehouse is a somewhat ethnically-diverse city.
 The people who call Whitehouse home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Whitehouse residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Whitehouse include Irish, English, French, and Dutch.
+The greatest number of Whitehouse residents report their race to be White, followed by Asian.
+Whitehouse also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 12.62% of the city’s residents.
+Important ancestries of people in Whitehouse include German, Irish, English, French, and European.

 The most common language spoken in Whitehouse is English.
-Other important languages spoken here include Spanish and Laotian.
+Other important languages spoken here include Spanish and Tagalog.